ghdz89/getting-started-gilberto/README.md

 npm start
 ```

 The app will run on port 3002.
 Ensure this port is available for use on your local machine.
+Navigate to `localhost:3002`.

 ### Connecting accounts